What is Related Party Transactions?

 - An entity should disclose key management personnel compensation in total so that Shareholders can get all the relevant information about key management personnel compensation.

-- This should be done on Arm length price between related parties to avoiding frauds.
+- It should be done on Arm length price between related parties to avoiding fraud.

-This has been a guide to What is Related Party Transactions and its Definition.
-Here we discuss the related party transactions types along with examples, advantages, and disadvantages.
+This article has been a guide to What is Related Party Transactions and its Definition.
+Here we discuss its types along with examples, advantages, and disadvantages.
 You can learn more about accounting from the following articles –